ziap/wf-helper/readme.md

 Create a new .NET Winforms project using Visual Studio or `dotnet new winforms`.

-Copy [helper.cs](helper.cs) to the your project.
+Copy [helper.cs](helper.cs) to your project.

-Delete other C# files except `Project.cs`.
+Delete other C# files except for `Project.cs`.

-Create a new form by making a new class derived from `Helper.Form`.
+Create a new form by making a new class derived from `Helper.Form`

 ```cs
 public class Form1 : Helper.Form {